rezart95/ai/README.md

-# ai — RAG & LangGraph
+# ai — LLM & RAG & AI Agents

 A compact repository for learning retrieval‑augmented generation (RAG) and multi‑agent AI workflows using LangGraph.
 Code is handcrafted and used for experimenting with real examples and tests — no AI‑generated code is included.